yamanmasher/nextjs-product-catalog-assignment/README.md

 - Set up a GitHub repository to host your project and use Git for version control.

+## Backend requirements (optional):
+- Create REST APIs for Product catalog and Product detail instead of using the dummy API endpoints (you can copy the data from the dummy API and store it in JSON).
+- Handle errors and edge cases, such as empty product lists or invalid product IDs.

 ## Bonus (optional):
 - Add pagination or infinite scrolling to the product catalog page.
 - Implement filtering or sorting options for the product list.